IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * `0x2000` indicates the MIC portion of the decrypted BR or EDR Payload passed its check

-All other bit positions of the Flags field are reserved and must be zero.
+All other bit positions of the Flags field are reserved and MUST be zero.

 The decoded BR or EDR Payload optionally follows the previous fields, and is formatted as detailed in Volume 2, Part B, Section 6 of